Kapiti artist jailed for sexual violation of girls

 Paekakariki School board has unanimously voted to remove elaborate "taniwha'' school gates sculptured by local convicted child sex offender Brendan Nolan.

-Brendan Nolan, 55, of Paekakariki, north of Wellington, admitted sexually violating the young girls in 1999 and 2001 before his metal artworks became landmarks on the Kapiti Coast.
+Nolan, 55, admitted sexually violating two young girls in 1999 and 2001 before his metal artworks, including the $15,000 Paekakariki School gates, became landmarks on the Kapiti Coast.

 While he continued living his life, his victims struggled to cope with theirs.

 "I can't sleep and barely eat," his second victim said in Wellington District Court yesterday.

 "I don't trust anyone, I jump when people come too close and I hate it when they touch me.
 This man stole something from me, something I can't put into words, but I know I'll never get it back."

 She had been subjected to degrading acts at Nolan's workshop while her hands were suspended from shackles and from a metal chandelier.

 The first victim's mother said in a letter that having to relive the abuse for the courts had a devastating effect on her daughter.